spectrocloud/librarium/content/docs/04-clusters/01-public-cloud/01-aws/08-create-cluster.md

 14. Click on **Next**.

-15. The settings page is where you can configure patching schedule, securituy scans, backup settings, setup role based access control (RBAC) and enable [Palette Virtual Clusters](/devx/palette-virtual-clusters).
+15. The settings page is where you can configure patching schedule, security scans, backup settings, setup role based access control (RBAC), and enable [Palette Virtual Clusters](/devx/palette-virtual-clusters).
 Review the settings and make changes if needed.
 Click on **Validate**.

 16. Review the settings summary and click on **Finish Configuration** to deploy the cluster.
 Be aware that provisioning IaaS clusters can take serveral minutes.